Infinite metacyclic subgroups of the mapping class group

 where $N$ and $L$ are cyclic groups.
-Thus, $H$ is metacyclic if and only if there is a $N \lhd H$ such that $N$ and $H/N (\cong L)$ are cyclic.
 If a metacyclic group $H$ fits into an exact sequence as in (\ref{eqn:exact_seq}) that splits, then we say that $H$ is a \textit{split metacyclic group}.
-Thus, the split metacyclic group $H$ is isomorphic to the semi-direct product $N \rtimes L$.
+Thus, the split metacyclic group $H$ is isomorphic to the semidirect product $N \rtimes L$.
 Given integers $u,n \in \N$, a finite metacyclic group $H$ of order $u \cdot n$ admits the following presentation: